Summer Institute in Urban Studies

 The Summer Institute features contributions from internationally renowned academics from across urban studies, from inside and outside of the host university.
 The Institute comprises an intensive, four-day programme of activities and is open to:

-• And, recently appointed faculty and lecturers (normally within three years of first continuous appointment).
+• recently appointed faculty and lecturers (normally within three years of the first continuous appointment).

 Format